Best WiFi 7 Access Points for Small Business 2026 (5 Compared — Including Real Infrastructure Costs)

 Successful Wi-Fi 7 deployment requires careful attention to supporting infrastructure.
 The most common implementation failures result from inadequate switching or insufficient power planning rather than access point selection.

-Power and Switching Considerations: All Wi-Fi 7 access points require 802.3bt PoE++ power, typically drawing 30-60 watts depending on the model and configuration.
+Power and Switching Considerations: Most flagship Wi-Fi 7 access points require 802.3bt PoE++ power, typically drawing 29-40 watts at full load (enterprise models with IoT radios can reach 60W).
+A few models, like the UniFi U7 Pro Max, run on standard PoE+.
 Businesses upgrading from older Wi-Fi systems often discover their existing switches cannot provide sufficient power.

 Budgeting for PoE++ Infrastructure